5 Ways to Help Your Spouse Transition Into Family Life From A Sober Living House

 Your family will face many challenges.
-However, it is possible for him to reap the rewards of recovery with the help, love, and support of his family and friends.
+However, he can reap the rewards of recovery with the help, love, and support of his family and friends.

-When your loved one is ready to transition home from a sober living house, you can create an environment which supports recovery.
+When your loved one is ready to transition home from a sober living house, you can create an environment that supports recovery.

-Here are 5 specific ways The Lighthouse will help you and your loved ones and prepare for spouse’s transition to living at home.
+Here are 5 specific ways.
+The Lighthouse will help you and your loved ones and prepare for a spouse’s transition to living at home.